manasikattel/chest_ct_registration/README.md

 # Chest CT registration
-This repository contains the code for registration of Chest CT done from inspiratory to expiratory breath-hold CT image pairs.
+This repository contains the code for registration of Chest CT done with inspiratory and expiratory breath-hold CT image pairs.
 The dataset used is [COPDGene](https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/downloads-and-reference-data/copdgene.html) dataset.
 The dataset has landmarks for all the inhale-exhale image pairs which are used to calculate the registration error.

 ## DATA STRUCTURE

 ### Structure of the data in our project folder
-The data in the cwd() of the project must be in the following Path: `cwd()/data/YOUR_DATASET`
+The data in the cwd() of the project must be in the following Path: `cwd()/data/YOUR_DATASET`.

 Inside YOUR_DATASET folder one folder per patient named: `copd*X*`.
 Inside that folders all the data per patient is located with the following names changing *X* to a different integer per patient: